joaoalmei/joaoalmei/README.md

 Systems Analysis and Development student at PUC Minas.

-I have practical experience in technical support and internal system development in healthcare environments.
-I worked on legacy systems maintenance and PL/SQL scripting, using tools like C#, ASP.NET, JavaScript, React, and MV System.
+I have practical experience in healthcare environments with technical support and internal system development.
+I worked on legacy systems maintenance and developed PL/SQL scripts.
+I also have experience with the following languages, tools, and systems: C#, ASP.NET, React, JavaScript, and MV System.

 ---